About the Tour

 Yes, you can receive a 10% discount on group bookings of 10 people.
 Please contact the Ticketmaster Groups team to book – phone 1300 889 278.

 You can receive 10% discount with the presentation of a valid Melbourne Star ticket on the same day.
-These discounts are valid only for booking at the Box Office (on site) and are subject to availability.
+These discounts are valid only for booking at the Box Office (on location at Dialogue in the Dark) and are subject to availability.
 Tickets are limited, so we always recommend booking online where possible.
 Occasionally, we do promotional offers and special events, as well as pre-releases.
 Please subscribe to the Dialogue in the Dark and Ticketmaster newsletters for further information.

 Accessibility and special needs

 We try to make it possible for everyone to visit our exhibition.
-If you have special needs, please contact Ticketmaster when you make your booking so that we can make the necessary arrangements.
+If you have particular requirements around access, please contact Ticketmaster when you make your booking so that we can make the necessary arrangements.

-Persons in wheelchairs will be accompanied by an extra guide who will assist them through the exhibition.
+Persons in wheelchairs will be accompanied by an extra guide who will assist you through the exhibition.
 For all wheelchair users, it will be necessary to use one of the specially designed wheelchairs we have available.
-You will need a trained carer to move you into this chair prior to your session.
+You will need a trained support person to move you into this chair, prior to your session.

-Please note: We have capacity for one wheelchair visitor and assisted guide per hour.
+Please note: We have capacity for one visitor in a wheelchair and assisted guide per hour.

-For people that require assistance to walk, it could be necessary to use one of the wheelchairs we have available for visitors.
-In this case, an additional guide will be there to assist you in the exhibition.
-We have capacity for one wheelchair visitor and assisted guide per hour.
+If you require assistance to walk, it could be necessary to use one of the wheelchairs we have available for your experience.
+In this case, an additional guide will be available to assist you in the exhibition.
+We have capacity for one visitor in a wheelchair and assisted guide per hour.

-The tour is offered in English only at this stage.
+Dialogue in the Dark experiences are only offered in English at this stage.

 In the darkness, hearing is especially important.
 If you are hearing-impaired, please let the guide know before the tour begins.

-For our deaf visitors, we make a special effort to make our exhibit accessible.
-Please decide yourself if you want to bring an interpreter.
-If you decide to come alone, the guide will arrange palpable gestures with you so that a communication is possible in the darkness.
+We attempt to make the experience accessible for visitors who are deaf.
+Please decide if you want to bring an interpreter.
+If you decide to come alone without an interpreter, the guide will arrange a series of simple words with you so that communication is possible in the darkness.

-The chance of bumping into things or other visitors in the darkness is very high.
-We therefore recommend not visiting the exhibition from the 6th month of pregnancy.
+Please note there is a high chance of bumping into other things or visitors in the darkness.
+We therefore recommend not visiting the exhibition from the sixth month of pregnancy onwards.

-We do not allow infants, toddlers or children under 9 to attend the exhibition.
+Please note we do not allow infants, toddlers, or children under the age of nine to attend the exhibition.

-Guide Dogs are not permitted within the exhibition, due to animal protection.
-Please advise our staff and we will be able to accommodate your registered Guide Dog during the experience.
+Guide Dogs are not permitted within the exhibition space due to animal protection.
+Please advise our staff and we will arrange to accommodate your registered Guide Dog during the experience.